Gleennkar/OOP-School-Library/README.md

 # 📖  OOP-School-Librar <a name="about-project"></a>

 **OOP-School-Library** is a project from the Microverse curriculum in the Ruby module.
-It's an app for keeping track of the books borrowed from a library.
+It's an app for keeping track of the books borrowed from a library, adding associates within classes and objects.

 ## 🛠 Built With <a name="built-with"></a>